 Q9.
-I am employed or self employed and use pesticides as part of my work.
+I am employed or self-employed and use plant protection products as part of my work.
 Can I use an amateur (home garden) product?

 Yes.
-If you already use pesticides as part of a work activity then you should have undergone appropriate training in the use of pesticides and be able to undertake a suitable and sufficient risk assessment to identify the risks associated with using the product.
+If you already use PPPs as part of a work activity, then you should have undergone appropriate training in the use of PPPs and be able to undertake a suitable and sufficient risk assessment to identify the risks associated with using the product.
 This applies to any situation in which you might wish to use an amateur product.

 Q10.
 Can an amateur (home garden) product be used outside the home garden, for example in areas generally accessed by the public, for example, cemeteries, parks and golf courses?

-Pesticide products are expected to be used in accordance with their authorisation and therefore only used in the home garden.
-However this does not prevent the use of home garden products in other situations if all the conditions of that product's authorisation can be complied with.
+Plant protection products are expected to be used in accordance with their authorisation and therefore only used in the home garden.
+However, this does not prevent the use of home garden products in other situations if all the conditions of that product's authorisation can be complied with.

-Regulation 10 of the PPP (SUD) also states that if you use, cause or permit someone else to use any pesticide product (which would include an amateur product) then all reasonable precautions should be taken to protect people and the environment.
+Regulation 10 of the PPP (SUD) also states that if you use, cause or permit someone else to use any plant protection product (which would include an amateur product) then all reasonable precautions should be taken to protect people and the environment.

 Q11.
 I am a volunteer worker.
 Do health and safety laws apply to me if I want to use an amateur (home garden) product?

-Health and safety legislation does not, in general, impose duties upon someone who is not an employer, self employed or an employee.
-But if you are an employer or self employed you still have a duty to protect other people on the premises or land (including volunteer workers) from risks to their health and safety arising out of, or in connection with any work activities.
-Similarly, an organisation staffed entirely by volunteers (eg charities or not for profit organisations) still has duties under health and safety law if it takes on a responsibility not related to a domestic premises.
+Health and safety legislation does not, in general, impose duties upon someone who is not an employer, self-employed or an employee.
+But if you are an employer or self-employed you still have a duty to protect other people on the premises or land (including volunteer workers) from risks to their health and safety arising out of, or in connection with any work activities.
+Similarly, an organisation staffed entirely by volunteers (for example, charities or not for profit organisations) still has duties under health and safety law if it takes on a responsibility not related to domestic premises.
 A risk assessment will need to be undertaken and this may identify the need for training to ensure any volunteers using products in a public area are competent and can identify the risks involved.

 Further information can be found on the HSE website.

 Yes.
-It is important that you obtain the permission of the landowner as under the law relating to pesticides they may be deemed liable to 'cause or permit' someone to use a pesticide product on land that they own.
+It is important that you obtain the permission of the landowner as under the law relating to plant protection products (PPP), they may be deemed liable to 'cause or permit' someone to use a PPP on land that they own.
 The land owner is also likely to have health and safety duties for those who use the land where they have control over it.